Agnessofia/coda22/11_quanteda_E4.md

 ### Words

 Out first step is to take our corpus tokens and create a DFM (document-feature matrix).
-A DFM tells us which features occurs more frequently in a set of documents:
+A DFM tells us the frequency of features in a set of documents:

 ![Example of DFM](https://i.stack.imgur.com/4iFzH.png)